 relocated to Fort Worth in 2007, entering the TCU Psychology Graduate Program after completing a Masters degree in Psychology at Northern Illinois University.
 In her role as an IBR Research Assistant, she collaborated on CJ-DATS (I and II) and DRR Projects, while pursuing her research with correctional populations-examining the relationship between asocial functioning and substance abuse treatment engagement in a therapeutic group context.
 These topics are the foundation of her interest in risk assessment and treatment responsivity for offender populations.
 Dr. Pankow maintains a license as a Certified Alcohol and Drug Counselor (CADC) and brings her clinical experience in prison-based substance abuse treatment and case manangement to her research activities at the IBR.
-In 2011, she accepted a position as an Associate Research Scientist and currently serves as Project Director for CJ-DATS II protocols.
+In 2011, she accepted a position as an Associate Research Scientist and currently serves as Project Director for DRR-2 and as a site facilitator on JJ-TRIALS.
+Additionally, she served as Project Director on the recently completed CJ-DATS II implementation research initiative.